iamonlysaiful/s3-bigdata-performance-test-backend/README.md

 ## Project Discussion

-As Backend technology I used ASP.NET Core 3.1 Web API - GraphQL
+As Backend technology I used ASP.NET Core 3.1 - GraphQL

 > **Why I used GraphQL?**
 Some Of reasons are:
-> * Strongly-typed Schema.
+> * **Strongly-typed Schema.**
 > All the types (such as Boolean, String, Int, Float, ID, Scalar) supported by the API are specified in the schema in GraphQL Schema Definition Language (SDL), which helps determine the data that is available and the form it exists in.
 This, consequently, makes GraphQL less error-prone.
 > * **No Over-Fetching or Under-Fetching.**
 > With GraphQL, developers can fetch only what is required.
 Nothing less, nothing more.
 This solves the issues that arise due to over-fetching and under-fetching.
-> * Saves Time and Bandwidth.
+> * **Saves Time and Bandwidth.**
 > GraphQL allows making multiple resources request in a single query call, which saves a lot of time and bandwidth by reducing the number of network round trips to the server.
 > * **Schema Stitching for Combining Schemas.**
 > Schema stitching allows combining multiple, different schemas into a single schema.
 In a microservices architecture, where each microservice handles the business